Home » Features » Top 15 Best Nintendo DS Hidden Gems

 Shin Megami Tensei: Strange Journey

-I tried to not convolute this list too much with the Shin Megami Tensei franchise.
-Fact is outside of the Persona games these just aren’t very popular outside of Japan.
-Strange Journey is the best SMT game on the Nintendo DS.
-For all intents and purposes I feel like this is strong enough that it should not have been a mere spin-off.
-It uses the typical first person viewpoint while exploring detailed and maze-like environments.
-You create your own party with a main character as well as demons you recruit during gameplay.
+Strange Journey uses the typical first person viewpoint while exploring detailed and maze-like environments.
+You create your own party with a main character as well as demons you recruit from battles.
 In this sense it’s a little like Pokemon’s ‘gotta catch em all’ mechanics, but Megami Tensei was doing this years before Pocket Monsters.
+The recruitment aspect gives players a ton of choices in how they want to play.
+You’ll need to experience with these because this game isn’t exactly easy.
 The battle system here has been refined with different focuses such as demons that can attack co-operatively with one another.
 With the sheer amount of options and strategies this is a truly meaty RPG.

 Front cover for SNK Vs. Capcom: Card Fighters DS on the Nintendo DS.